nedbat/coveragepy/doc/branch.rst

 But the if was never evaluated as false, so line 2 never jumps to line 4.

 Branch coverage will flag this code as not fully covered because of the missing jump from line 2 to line 4.
+This is known as a partial branch.

 How to measure branch coverage